henhouseai/henhouse/context/overview.md

 **Implementation Status:**

 - All core systems (Gateway, Page, Registry, Render, Debug, MCP, HTTP, Maintenance, Parser) are fully implemented and operational
+- Deployment system is fully operational with comprehensive infrastructure for multi-tier web application deployment
 - History database architecture exists (connection support, hooks) but is not yet actively used
 - Transaction/Batch system has database tables and page classes partially implemented; execution engine pending
 - Tier 2 verification system, daemon manager, and aggregator system are planned for future development